 As we picked up our gear at Whistler Blackcomb for our week of snowboarding, everyone in the shop asked us if we would be doing Fresh Tracks.
 After figuring out exactly what Fresh Tracks was, we made up our mind to give them a try at least once during the next 5 days of boarding. (we ended up doing fresh tracks in Whistler twice) We bought our ticket in advance and two days later we were lining up for our first run on fresh tracks.

 Fresh Tracks costs $20 and must be bought at least a day in advance.
 You can use it any day you want for up to a year.
-This does not include your lift ticket which you must have to get up the gondola.
+This does not include your lift ticket which you must have to get up the gondola in the morning.

-Fresh Tracks is that heavenly feeling of being first up on the mountain and skiing down a run with nobody else in sight.
+First Tracks aka Fresh Tracks is that heavenly feeling of being the first group up the mountain before the ski hills officially open.
+Those who purchase fresh tracks tickets get on the hill before everyone else and have the opportunity to skiw down a run with nobody else in sight.
 We wanted to experience that!

 The morning sun over the Rocky Mountains is beautiful!
 We arrived at the top of the gondola to a spectacular sunrise over the snowcapped mountains.
 The air was brisk and cool, but the sky was clear and blue.
 We snapped photos of the scene before giving heading into the chalet for an enormous buffet breakfast.

 Breakfast on the Mountain

 The Whistler Blackcomb team had told us that Fresh Tracks was worth it alone for the amazing breakfast and they were right!
 Nobody is allowed to simply go up the gondola and start skiing, you first have to get your nutrients and caffeine fix for the day.